chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

   <figure>
     <img src="img/berkeley_1969_02_21a.jpg" alt="B/W newspaper clipping.
 Four people walking towards camera wearing helmets with face shields.
 Person on the left wearing white shirt and tie has several items hanging from belt.
 In right hand carrying radio with extended antenna.
 On right side person dressed in all black standing with a wide stance and holding pepper-fogger at hip height in right hand aimed forward.
 In center two more people dressed in all black, one with a short stick or club in left hand.
 Background is mostly cloudy with someone behind white shirt person, holding some sort of stick aloft.
 Glimpses of additional bodies are visible in the cloudy background.    " width="500"  style="margin: 0 1em 0 1em" />
      <figcaption>
-       Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 2/21/1969 [@APphoto1969a].
+       Police use a pepper fogger and other chemical weapons to clear a University plaza [@APphoto1969a].
      </figcaption>
   </figure>
 </div>